 Financial assets are valued at amortised cost when the business objective is to hold these investments and collect all contractual cash flows, or when the contractual cash flows related to a certain instrument consist solely of capital and interest payments.
 Other financial assets are recorded and valued at fair value through income statement.
 The estimated present values of purchase price payments of wind power projects are treated as financial assets and valued at fair value.
+Payments for derivatives are recognized in the income statement under financial income, and changes in fair value, excluding the effect of accrued interest, are recognized in the income statement under Change in the fair value of financial instruments.
 Interest-bearing receivables represent investments in bank deposits and money market funds.
 Other investments represent equity investments in unlisted shares.